BEND AND SNAP

 Follow any given instructions

 Read the audition instructions clearly.
 Read the script if you can.
 Prepare what is asked.
-If the audition says “Prepare two monologues for a total of two minutes,” then do just that.
-If the director asks you to do something different with the monologue, then do just that.
+If the audition says “Prepare the following portion of this song and these specific lines."
+Then do exactly that.

 Value your time in the room